doortts/MMO-MOUSE/README.md

 preparation
 -----------
-change to your ip address
+change to your ip address described at
 14 line of 'views\index.jade' file

 eg.